-Recent history shows international rare earth market prices growing at an unprecedented rate since China cut export quotas by approximately 40% in 2011.
+Recent history shows international rare earth market prices growing at an unprecedented rate since China cut export quotas by approximately 40% in 2011, then falling throughout 2012.
 China's overwhelming control on the rare earth supply chain, from upstream mining to downstream processing and end-user products, is likely to remain intact on all but a few materials through 2016.
 Rare earth prices are expected to remain volatile in the short term.